apache/druid/docs/Querying-your-data.md

 ---
 # Setup #

 Before we start querying druid, we're going to finish setting up a complete cluster on localhost.
-In [[Loading Your Data]] we setup a [[Realtime]], [[Compute]] and [[Master]] node.
+In [Loading Your Data](Loading Your Data.html) we setup a [Realtime](Realtime.html), [Compute](Compute.html) and [Master](Master.html) node.
 If you've already completed that tutorial, you need only follow the directions for 'Booting a Broker Node'.

 ## Booting a Broker Node ##